Turn Off The Lights And Say Goodnight Early

 There are more serious long-term health associations, like cardiovascular disease.
 One analysis reports that for every five years a person performs shift work, his risk of stroke increases by 5%.
 This rise is evident only after 15 years of continuous shift work.

 One Japanese study correlates double-shift workers with 50% more diabetes than day workers.
 A 2007 research study linked shift work with 300% increase in metabolic syndrome.
-Manifestations include high blood pressure, high blood sugar, obesity, and unhealthy cholesterol levels.
+Manifestations include high blood pressure, w, obesity, and unhealthy cholesterol levels.
 Many researchers associate increased risk of peptic ulcers and GERD with shift work.

 Cancer risks go up after 20 years of shift work.